Using the Javascript SDK

 onBeforeCheckout: ({ items }) => {

-return myCustomItemValidation(item);
+return myCustomItemValidation(items);

 },